jexxa-projects/JexxaTutorials/TimeService/README.md

 ## Run the Application with console output ##

-Disabling of all infrastructure components can be done by property files.
+Property files can do disabling of all infrastructure components.
 By convention, Jexxa tries to find a real implementation of infrastructure components such as a database or messaging system.
-If they are not configured, Jexxa falls back to dummy implementation that is suitable for local testing.
+If they are not configured, Jexxa falls back to dummy-implementation that is suitable for local testing.

 ```console
 mvn clean install
 java -jar "-Dio.jexxa.config.import=./src/test/resources/jexxa-local.properties" ./target/timeservice-jar-with-dependencies.jar
 ```
-You will see following (or similar) output
+You will see the following (or similar) output
 ```console
 [main] INFO io.jexxa.utils.JexxaBanner - Config Information:
 [main] INFO io.jexxa.utils.JexxaBanner - Jexxa Version                  : VersionInfo[version=5.0.1-SNAPSHOT, repository=scm:git:https://github.com/jexxa-projects/Jexxa.git/jexxa-core, projectName=Jexxa-Core, buildTimestamp=2022-06-24 05:10]